-The following chart shows UFA's payer mix along with collection and activity data for the most recent fiscal year completed.
+The chart to the left shows UFA's payer mix, along with collection and activity data for the most recent fiscal year completed.

 911 Emergency Transport Costs

 The following chart represents the fully loaded cost of operating ALS transport service.
 The operational salaries and wages represent the cost of staffing the ambulances.